 El Frankfurt International Trophy está bajo la autoridad del Ministerio de Agricultura de la Hesse.
 En las etiquetas de los vinos, sólo pueden figurar las medallas de los concursos vinícolas reconocidos por el Ministerio de Agricultura.
 Ver la lista

 Rules and Regulations of the Frankfurt International Trophy

-2. The FIT is organised by Caleho GmbH located at An der Ochsenwiese 3, 55124 Mainz, Germany, and Armonia, located at Parc du Peloux – 331 chemin de la croix de fer – 69400 LIMAS, France, hereafter called « The Organisers » and takes place in Frankfurt on the Main.
+2. The Competition is organised by Armonia Deutschland GmbH located at An der Ochsenwiese 3, 55124 Mainz, Germany, hereafter called « The Organiser » and takes place in Frankfurt on the Main.